tuhh-softsec/LLMSecEval/README.md

  * **Content-related Metrics**: This denotes the scores assigned to the NL prompts in terms of how well it captures the information in the code.
 The score ranges from 1 to 5.
 The meaning of the scores can be found in the works of [Hu et al.](https://xin-xia.github.io/publication/tosem218.pdf).
      * Content Adequacy: measures how well the prompts represent the code from which they are generated.
      * Conciseness: measures if the prompts contain unnecessary and irrelevant information.
+  * **Manually-fixed Prompts**: The manually fixed versions of LLM-generated NL prompts with low scores.

 More details of the dataset and its usage instructions can be found in the folder: [Dataset](https://github.com/tuhh-softsec/LLMSecEval/tree/main/Dataset).